International financial institutions

 NIB cooperates with other international financial institutions and organisations to develop sound, coordinated and effective ways of promoting sustainable finance.
 In this context, the Bank participates in a number of international and regional forums to develop common standards and principles for greening the financial system.

 - In 2021, NIB has joined the Coalition of Finance Ministers for Climate Action as an institutional partner.
-The Coalition has 60 member countries and is working with various institutional partners supporting the efforts of Finance Ministers in designing and implementing policies to address climate change.
+The Coalition has over 70 member countries and is working with various institutional partners supporting the efforts of Finance Ministers in designing and implementing policies to address climate change.
 It is currently chaired by the Finance Ministers of Indonesia and Finland with a secretariat managed by the World Bank and the IMF.

 - In June 2020, NIB was re-elected as member of the Executive Committee of the Green Bond Principles (GBP) and Social Bond Principles (SBP).
 The “Principles” are a voluntary set of guidelines that promote the integrity, transparency and development of the green bond market.
 NIB was first elected member of the GBP’s Executive Committee in June 2016.
 During 2018–2020, NIB acted as chairman of the Committee.
 NIB is one of the coordinators of the Q&A Guidance Handbook and contributes to various work streams, such as the core Impact Reporting working group.